 - Compare costs associated with various options, and determine which solution will provide the best value over time

-LKPB Engineers offers life cycle costing analysis services that are designed to help you make cost-effective choices for your projects.
+LKPB Engineers, an IMEG Company offers life cycle costing analysis services that are designed to help you make cost-effective choices for your projects.
 Our approach focuses on the numerous costs that are associated with owning and operating your facility.
 We provide you with a straightforward measure of your expected costs over the lifespan of your facility.

 In general, we focus on the following cost categories: